vishalpawar26/AnonNotes/README.md

 2. Create an account or sign in.
 3. Users can then view any anonymous messages they have received.

-### Contributing

-We welcome contributions!
-Please see the CONTRIBUTING.md file for details.

 ### License

 This project is licensed under the MIT License.
 See the LICENSE file for details.